dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 $ ng g interface core/dog-detail
 ```

-Creating the module first ensures that components created in that module's folder will then be imported automatically in that parent module instead of the app's root module.
+Creating the module first ensures that components created in that module's folder will then be imported and declared automatically in that parent module instead of the app's root module.

+> **Note:** If you wish to use a shared module's components in another module, however, you will need to `export` the components as well as import/declare.
+We'll cover this shortly.

 This is the basic architecture for the shared core services, components, and models that our app will need access to.